Fire & Ice (Kaskade album): "Lick It"

 The music video for "Lick It" was uploaded to YouTube by the Ultra Records channel on April 18, 2012.

 This video does not include Kaskade or Skrillex, but instead a woman in a snow-filled area, presumably on a "green screen".
 As she is walking, and as the song progresses, blood is getting sucked into her head, causing her pain.
-She keeps her hands over her ears during most of the video due of this.
+She keeps her hands over her ears during most of the video due to this.
 When she asks for help, she is avoided.
 She tries to chase down a man with headphones to help her, but he flees.
 Afterwards, it is shown that time is actually in a reversed flow in the place around her (noticeably because the blood actually came from her ears and was left on the snow and the snow from her shoe print goes back in place as she steps on it).
 After breaking through a window to retrieved headphones, the pain stops as she notices people around her starting to go outside.